Advertiser Disclosure

 The Amex Platinum card, however, earns the capped 5x points on flights booked directly with the airline or via AmexTravel.com.
 If you spend a lot on flights, the Amex Platinum card has the edge in earnings.

-Although the Mastercard Black card allows you to redeem points for 2 cents each in value for flights, the flexible Membership Rewards points earned on the Amex Platinum card allow you to realize greater value when transferred to travel partners — that is why we value Membership Rewards points at 2.2 cents each.
-For example, you can transfer 50,000 Membership Rewards points to Virgin Atlantic to fly in Delta Air Lines’ business class from the U.S. to Europe — a flight that normally costs thousands of dollars.
+Although the Mastercard Black card allows you to redeem points for 2 cents each in value for flights, the flexible Membership Rewards points earned on the Amex Platinum card allow you to realize greater value when transferred to travel partners, which is why we value Membership Rewards points at 2.2 cents each.
+For example, you can transfer 50,000 Membership Rewards points to Virgin Atlantic to fly in Delta Air Lines business class from the U.S. to Europe — a flight that normally costs thousands of dollars.

-The Mastercard Black card does offer good value when redeeming for cash-back at 1.5 cents per point.
-The Amex Platinum card does not have this option and only provides 0.6 cents per point in value when redeeming for statement credits.
+The Mastercard Black card does offer good value when you redeem for cash-back at 1.5 cents per point.
+The Amex Platinum card does not have this option and only provides 0.6 cents per point in value when you redeem for statement credits.

 Sala VIP International Lounge at UIO